sgraden/vpc/vpc-security.md

 ### Security Group
 A **security group** acts as a virtual firewall that controls the traffic for one or more servers (VSIs).
 A security group is a collection of 5-tuple rules that specify whether to allow traffic for an associated VSI.

-When a customer launches a VSI, he or she can associate one or more security groups with that VSI.
+When a customer creates a VSI, he or she can associate one or more security groups with that VSI.
 Given the correct permissions, customers can modify security group rules using the IBM Console, the CLI, or the API.

 **Available User Actions**